lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 Now we're ready to pass applicable `fetch` requests on to a handler.
 The `onFetch` function needs to:

 1. Review the `request` information and see what "kind" of asset this is.
-This is my own construct, which I am calling `resourceType`.
-2. Figure out which `cache` to fetch from or store into
+This helps to figure out what to do with it and what `cache` to put it in.
-3. Execute the appropriate strategy for this asset type and actually respond to the request
+2. Execute the appropriate strategy for this asset type and actually respond to the request

 #### 1. What kind of thing is being requested?